Cosy hideaway in the Scottish Border hills with fine food, peace and quiet, and as much fresh air as you can handle”

 - Vegetarian menu

 - Lace up your boots and get walking.
-The Forestry Commission owns many of the forests nearby so there are plenty of marked trails
+The Forestry Commission owns many of the forests in the Scottish Borders so there are plenty of marked trails

 - Head to Traquair House, the oldest inhabited house in Scotland, and get lost in the maze or walk in the footsteps of Scottish kings